USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 <a id=NRnml></a>
 ### 5. Edit NR namelist.
 The NR namelist defines gas-phase species that are not in the mech.def file, and their physical and chemical properties.
 Species in this file are typically the semivolatile gases that partition between the gas- and aerosol-phases.
 It's located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/NR_${mechanism}.nml.
-You must add a new row for every nonreactive species added to the chemical mechanism that is not explicitly modeled in [mech.def](#mech_def).
+You must add a new row for every nonreactive species, if any, added to the chemical mechanism that is not explicitly modeled in [mech.def](#mech_def).
 See [Chapter 4](https://github.com/USEPA/CMAQ/blob/master/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md) for more information.